Modular scale

 Testing legibility

-In order to maximise legibility at the furthest distance in the room, an out-of-home print-based formula was used to calculate the minimum x-height required of the typeface.
+To maximise legibility for the person at the furthest distance in the room, an out-of-home print-based formula was used to calculate the minimum x-height required of the typeface.

-Based on the room's depth of 3m, the typeface's x-height will have to be a minimum of 6mm to be legible.
+Based on the formula, a room's depth of 3m will require a typeface's x-height to be a minimum of 6mm.

 x-height